AlphaCodz/Mastering_Python/README.md

 These are the parts i will be focusing on 😀
 <li>
-  HTML, CSS, JAVASCRIPT
+  HTML, CSS, JAVASCRIPT,
-  DOM and jQUERY
+  DOM and jQUERY,
-  PYTHON
+  PYTHON,
-  DJANGO AND SQL
+  DJANGO AND SQL,
-  WEBSITE CLONES
+  WEBSITE CLONES,
   </li>

  #LET'S DO THIS